-Harold Sasaki was born and raised in Kona on the island of Hawaii.
-His interest in bonsai began in 1955 at age 18 and for the past 52 years Mr. Sasaki has taught others the science behind the art.
-“You must understand the horticulture before you can focus on the art,” says Harold and “I’m still learning the art of bonsai.”
-He left Hawaii to attend college in Northern California where he studied vocational forestry, later studying recreational forestry at Colorado State University.
-Although he would leave forestry to work as a stockbroker, bonsai continued to be a passion.
+Harold (Hal) Sasaki was born and raised in Kona on the island of Hawaii.
+His interest in bonsai began at age 18 and for the past 65 years Mr. Sasaki has taught not only the science behind the living art, but the heart and spirit of bonsai.
+“You must understand the horticulture before you can focus on the art,” says Harold.
+“I’m still learning the art of bonsai.
+Then we go beyond the art to the heart of bonsai.”